apache/airflow/docs/apache-airflow/issue-triage-process.rst

 **Kind**

-The “kind” of labels indicate “what kind of issue it is”.
+The “kind” labels indicate “what kind of issue it is”.
 The most commonly used “kind” labels are: bug, feature, documentation, or task.

 Therefore, when reporting an issue, the label of ``kind:bug`` is to